Ramon96/browser-technologies-1920/README.md

 also the 0 width and height on the input doesnt work on firefox.
+I could solve this  white visibility or opacity or even z-index.
+But those will hide the warning when the form is valid too!
+And I dont want that. (could solve this with an enhancement.)

 ## Internet explorer 9
 Formaction wasn't proppaly working.
 Adding an action to the form solved this issue.